 Moreover, we'd argue our selection of headphones can all be used for both leisure and work.

 For instance, they all come with Bluetooth compatibility and most have built-in microphones, so could be used for making calls wirelessly like some of the best headsets for Microsoft Teams, or to socialise whilst playing games.

 Another important factor to take into consideration when buying any type of headphones is comfort.
-Ideally, you're going to want something fairly lightweight with well-padded earcups to avoid feeling weighed down by your headset.
+Ideally, you're going to want something with well-padded earcups that is fairly lightweight to avoid feeling weighed down by your headset.

 With all of this in mind, we’ve picked out these headphones based on specs, general reviews, and features that we think make them worth buying.

 So, without further ado, let's take a look at our top picks for noise-cancelling headphones.

 Best noise-cancelling headphones under 100 - Soundcore Life Q30